 Heating your home

-When you’re choosing the right heating for your home there are several factors you need to consider, including the amount of heating you need, the running costs and the environmental impacts of the different options.
+When choosing heating for your home, consider the amount of heating you need, upfront and running costs and environmental impacts of the different options.

 World Health Organisation guidelines recommend a minimum temperature of 18˚C during the day, or a minimum of 20˚C for more vulnerable groups like children, the elderly and people who are ill.
 This recommendation applies to all occupied rooms in your house.

-Before looking at heating options, sort out your insulation - you'll be able to use a smaller heating system and your home will be cheaper to heat and cool.
+Before looking at heating options, sort out your insulation - you'll be able to use a smaller heating system and your home will be cheaper and easier to heat.